rbisdorff/Digraph3/docSphinx/tutorial.rst

     - *A2*: *g* is without (chordless) cycles and :math:`n \,=\, s + 1`;
     - *A3*: *g* is connected and :math:`n \,=\, s + 1`;
     - *A4*: Any two vertices of *g* are always connected by a *unique path*;
-    - *A5*: *g* is connected and *dropping* any single edge will always deconnect *g*.
+    - *A5*: *g* is connected and *dropping* any single edge will always disconnect *g*.

 Assertion *A3*, for instance, gives a simple test for recognizing a tree graph.
-In case of a lazy evaluation of the test in Line 3 below, it is opportune, from a computational complexity perspective, to first check the order and size of the graph before checking its potential connectedness.
+In case of a *lazy evaluation* of the test in Line 3 below, it is opportune, from a computational complexity perspective, to first, check the order and size of the graph, before checking its potential connectedness.

 >>> from graphs import RandomGraph
 >>> g = RandomGraph(order=6,edgeProbability=0.3,seed=62)